spring-io/spring-github-workflows/README.md

 You can add more branches to react for pull request events.

 The SNAPSHOT workflows ([spring-artifactory-gradle-snapshot.yml](.github/workflows/spring-artifactory-gradle-snapshot.yml) and [spring-artifactory-maven-snapshot.yml](.github/workflows/spring-artifactory-maven-snapshot.yml), respectively) are also that simple.
-They use JFrog CLI action to be able to publish artifacts into `libs-snapshot-local` repository.
+They use JFrog Artifactory plugin to be able to publish artifacts into `libs-snapshot-local` repository.
 The Gradle workflow can be supplied with Gradle Enterprise secrets.

 #### Gradle SNAPSHOT caller workflow: